 Another important reason I always reach for a credit card when I'm in the checkout line is because I like free stuff.
 Over the years, I've added some great rewards credit cards to my wallet.
 By using credit cards on purchases I need to make anyway, I've been able to earn some lucrative rewards.
 I've also been able to redeem those rewards for pretty cool perks, such as my favorite way to use credit card rewards—free travel.

-It's worth noting that some debit cards may offer cash back or rewards (like some of the offers in this list of the best high-yield checking accounts).
+It's worth noting that some debit cards may offer cash back or rewards.
 However, you can generally get a lot more value from your spending from rewards credit cards.

 Get The Most Bang for Your Buck with Rewards